extinctCoder/nullStore/content/blog/2019-02-mediportal.md

 ---

 Using a secure username and password, patients can view health information such as:
-Recent doctor visits
+Recent doctor visits,
-Discharge summaries
+Discharge summaries,
-Medications
+Medications,
-Immunizations
+Immunizations,
-Allergies
+Allergies,
-Lab results
+Lab results,

 Some patient portals also allow you to:
-Securely message your doctor
+Securely message your doctor,
-Request prescription refills
+Request prescription refills,
-Schedule non-urgent appointments
+Schedule non-urgent appointments,
-Check benefits and coverage
+Check benefits and coverage,
-Update contact information
+Update contact information.
 Link: https://github.com/JITUaiub/MediPortal